 I Spy: This isn’t just a great game to play during long car rides.
-Scan the room and describe to your kids different objects that need to be picked up and put away.
+Scan the room and describe to your child the different objects that need to be picked up and put away.
 Although, if I need my daughter to pick up all of her stuffed animals off her bedroom floor and into her toy chest, this may not be the game to pick.
 There’s only so many ways to say “I spy something that is cuddly.”

 Simon Says: Turn this into “Mommy/Daddy says” and let the fun of cleaning begin.
 “Mommy says pick up your books and put them on the shelf.”
 “Daddy says pick up your Lego and put them in the bin.”
 You see where I’m going here.

-Scavenger Hunt: If you’re kids are like mine and tend to leave a trail of random toys all over the house, this could be a good game to play.
-For example, right now I would tell me son “go around the house with this basket and locate all of your toy cars,” or I’d tell my daughter “walk around the entire basement and find all of the pieces of your Minnie Mouse tea set.”
+Scavenger Hunt: If your kids are like mine and tend to leave a trail of random toys all over the house, this could be a good game to play.
+For example, right now I would tell my son “go around the house with this basket and locate all of your toy cars,” or I’d tell my daughter “walk around the entire basement and find all of the pieces of your Minnie Mouse tea set.”
 If you really want to get creative you could leave clues for them along the way.
 For extra incentive, leave a treat at the finish point (ie: cookies at the kitchen table).

 Rat Race: Turn the act of doing chores into a friendly competition.
-Whomever cleans their room first wins a prize.
+Whoever cleans their room first wins a prize.
 Add to the motivation by setting a timer and if they finish with time to spare there’s an extra something special.

 When it comes to giving a prize or treat for doing any of these chore games, I suggest keeping it simple.
-Perhaps have a sticker chart and depending on the amount of stickers at the end of the week or month you can give your child a little gift, like a new small toy or book, or possibly take them out for dessert.
+Perhaps have a sticker chart and depending on the number of stickers at the end of the week or month you can give your child a little gift, like a new small toy or book, or possibly take them out for dessert.
 You could even consider reading an extra bedtime story or letting them watch an extra episode of their favourite TV show as a reward.

 Ultimately, what I’m trying to achieve is to make chores part of my children’s routine while teaching them about responsibility.
 And if they have fun in the process, well, I’d call that a parenting win.